Emotions are one of the most complex biological processes of humankind.

 Find the book on Amazon.

-2. Working with Emotions in Psychotherapy (The Practicing Professional) – Leslie S. Greenberg and Sandra C. Paivio
+2. Working with Emotions in Psychotherapy (The Practicing Professional) – L. S. Greenberg and S. C. Paivio

 The book Working with Emotions in Psychotherapy is designed for professionals in the field of psychology.